kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 ## 12 TENSION REMOVAL
 ![](/40%20Principles/resources/12%20TENSION%20REMOVAL.png)
 ## Strategies and Recommendations
-- Create conditions to eliminate or compensate possible tension that occur or may occur within a system or between a system and its supersystem.
+- Create conditions to eliminate or compensate possible tension that occurs or may occur within a system or between a system and its supersystem.
-- Create conditions to eliminate or compensate possible tension that occur or may occur within a process or between a process and its supersystem.
+- Create conditions to eliminate or compensate possible tension that occurs or may occur within a processor between a process and its supersystem.
 - Integrate different objects or systems to remove tension.
 - Introduce a new object or a process activity to decrease possible tension.
 - Eliminate or replace an object or process activity that creates tension.
-- Break a process to smaller steps to remove possible tension
+- Break a process into smaller steps to remove possible tension
 ### Examples
-#TBD
+- Load Balancer: internal and external
+- Use tasks queue to avoid creating too many threads for high load tasks
+- Autoscaling

 ## 13 OTHER WAY ROUND
 ![](/40%20Principles/resources/13%20OTHER%20WAY%20ROUND.png)